Tata Duende: Description

 People who claimed to have seen the 'Tata Duende' said he was about 3 feet tall and wore a wide brimmed hat.
 Sometimes he wore a red hat and animal skin for clothing.
 He is also described as having his feet pointing backwards and his thumbs missing.
 Parents would tell their children that if they ever came across this creature to hide their thumbs or the Duende would bite it off.
 Some stories of people who have encountered the 'Tata Duende' say that they could recognize him because of his distinct whistle.
 Others say that he smokes cigars and plays the guitar.

-The creature was investigated on a 5th season episode of Destination Truth, where it was speculated that Tata Duende sightings might actually be of the indigenous spider monkey.
+The creature was investigated on a 5th-season episode of Destination Truth, where it was speculated that Tata Duende sightings might actually be of the indigenous spider monkey.
+He can also be seen on the TV show Boogeyman episode 13.

 Stories

 There are many stories warning people to be cautious at farms or jungles when walking alone.
 The Duende has a special interest in children where he would lure them deeper into the woods and the only way to escape him would be if you hide your thumbs and show only your four fingers.
 The Duende would think you are like him and would let you go.
 Other stories say that the Duende would appear mostly during the 'Lenten Season' especially on 'Good Friday.'
 He is also known for braiding horses' manes and little girls' hair.
 In addition, the 'Tata Duende' is known to often change into a small animal, or even someone you know.
 Between the Yucatec Maya, the Tata Duende(Nukuch Tat) protects children in the bush.
 Many Yucatec Maya asks permission from the Nukuch Tat before entering the Bush or before entering to hunt.